hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/extending-livesql-functions.md

 ## Examples

 The examples below were tested in PostgrrSQL 12.
 PostgreSQL implements functions with varied patterns.
-Some use the traditional comma as separator while other ones use keywords; most have parenthesis, some don't; there are also some functions that use the syntax as of operators.
+Some use the traditional comma as separator while other ones use keywords; most have parentheses, some don't; there are also some functions that use the syntax as of operators.

 - **Example #1:** Function `localtimestamp` with no parameters and no parenthesis.